 Display the selected ROI of the metal-paint interface in Micro view.

-Click the triangle button in Navigator GUI to start a quick scan and a SIMS spectrum will appear in the Spectrum program > click the black square to stop the quick scan.
+Click the triangle button in Navigator GUI to start a quick scan and a SIMS spectrum will appear in the Spectrum program > click the red square to stop the quick scan.

 Note: The quick scan should only take several scans, usually takes a few seconds.